sanyam-singhal/SearchUpp/README.md

 - Python 3.12 (not tested on other versions)
 - Chrome browser installed (used by the Selenium package for scraping)
-- Required API keys:
+- Required API keys and services:
   - Brave Search API key
-  - Google Gemini API key
+  - Google Gemini API key (optional, if using cloud-based summarization)
+  - Ollama installed and running (optional, if using local summarization)

 ### Installation